 My family loves broccoli.
 We eat it in stir fries, beef and broccoli, broccoli soup, in hot and cold pasta, and roasted.
 My best deal is 50 cents a pound, but I just caved and bought a box at 62 cents a pound.
 Considering it’s often $1.99 a pound at the store, it’s still a great deal.

-Wash your broccoli, and cut florets.
+Wash the broccoli, and cut florets.
 Bring a large pot of water to boil.
 Add prepared broccoli to water, and boil for 45 seconds to a minute.

 Plunge broccoli into ice water, or just very cold water.
 Broccoli cools off quickly.
 Pat dry.
 I prefer to vacuum seal, but you can also flash freeze and store in gallon bags.